Battle lines drawn in GOP over planned Electoral College challenges, certification set for Wednesday

 CLICK HERE TO GET THE FOX NEWS APP

-Perdue on "Sunday Morning Futures" vocally backed the Electoral College challenges.
+Perdue on "Sunday Morning Futures" backed the Electoral College challenges.

 "I'm encouraging my colleagues to object," he said.
 "This is something that the American people demand right now.
 You heard in the last section that there are huge irregularities in Georgia.
 They need to be investigated and they need to be corrected, in my opinion."